microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 In the browser, we need to log in with our Microsoft Entra Id administrator account and accept the requested scopes.

-After successful log in, the output looks like this:
+After successful login, the output looks similar to this:

 ```json
 [